Swimming leaving you exhausted?

 Swimming can be overly tiring, even for fit individuals with good endurance levels.
 Sound familiar?

-Our energies are best spent addressing and reducing the main causes of energy waste, if you want to see real improvement anything else is simply a waste of energy.
+Our energies are best spent exploring and reducing the main causes of energy waste, if you want to see real improvement anything else is simply a waste of energy.

 THE SIX MAIN CAUSES OF ENERGY WASTE